 Polygons In Contour Overlap Areas – Polygons can now be included in contour overlap area definitions.

 Page/Map Editing Improvements – Various improvements have been made to the page/map editing capabilities.
 Rich text boxes – that can contain different fonts/formats in the same box – can now be added to the map.
 User editable shapes such as circles, squares, ellipses, and rectangles can be plotted.
 City names can be interactively edited/moved.
 Logos can be added with sharp clarity.

 Copy/Paste Functionality – Labels and other items placed on the map can now be easily copied, pasted, and/or duplicated.

-Point Search Function – Allow the user to click on a point on the map and identify nearby cities and ASR towers.
+Point Search Function – Allows the user to click on a point on the map and identify nearby cities and ASR towers.

-Service Counting – Probe 4 features a new service counting system that allows for fast calculation, plotting, and population reporting of the number of services at various locations within a station’s coverage area.
+Service Counting – Probe features a new service counting system that allows fast calculation, plotting, and population reporting of the number of services at various locations within a station’s coverage area.

 Expanded Plot Modes – New custom plot modes have been added for Line-of-sight and shadow depth plotting.
-These modes allow for better labeling and cutoff specification when using non-field strength based propagation models.
+These modes allow for better labeling and cutoff specifying when using non-field strength based propagation models.

 Page Guides – New “Page Guides” allow the user to easily align legends and labels by showing series of construction guide lines on the screen while dragging a map object.

 Field Strength Plotting – A new system has been implemented that allows the user to specify field strength colors/cutoffs to be used on a station-by-station basis or for user defined “groups” of stations within a study.